learn-co-curriculum/uci-mod-3-modules-lab/README.md

 # Refactoring with Modules

-## Objectives
+## Learning Goals

-1. Recognize "code smells" that indicate the need for refactoring.
+- Recognize "code smells" that indicate the need for refactoring.
-2. Use modules to refactor away repetitious code.
+- Use modules to refactor away repetitious code.

 ## Overview